 A successful military analyst will have an interest in charts and maps, and be able to efficiently gather and organize information.
 Some positions may involve the use of specific technology, such as radar tracking devices or global satellite receivers, to obtain information.

-In 2014, the U.S. Bureau of Labor Statistics (BLS) predicted the employment of operation research analysts in general to grow at a rate of 30% between 2014 and 2024 (www.bls.gov).
+In 2019, the U.S. Bureau of Labor Statistics (BLS) predicted the employment of operation research analysts in general to grow at a much faster than average rate of 25% between 2019 and 2029 (www.bls.gov).
 It may be difficult to find work as a military analyst with a federal department as government agencies become more concerned with cutting costs.
 However, job prospects should remain excellent for all branches of the military.